Michelle3334/coaching-warriors/README.md

 * I would like to get in contact with the website owner and provide comments or feedback.
 * I would like to view the available courses.
 * I would like to be able to register for a course.
+* I would like to view the courses I have registered for.
+* I would like to be able to edit and delete courses I have registered for.

 [Back to Table of Contents](https://github.com/Michelle3334/coaching-warriors#table-of-contents)